Is PTX Metals the cheapest entry into Ontario’s Ring of Fire?

 Surface dimensions of the five mineralized zones are; CA 1: 1,700 x 500 m, CA 2: 700 x 350 m, AP: 1,650 x 400 m, AP North: 800 x 350 m, & AP East: 400 x 250 m.
 That’s a total of 2,135,000 sq. meters.
 Assuming a specific gravity of 2.5 and a depth of 200 m, the combined volume would be 1.1 billion tonnes.

-However, we don’t know how much of that ** potential ** 1.1B tonnes might be mineralized, and if mineralized, what the grades are.
+However, we don’t know how much of that ** potential ** 1.1B tonnes might be mineralized, and if mineralized, what the grades might be.
 Higher metal grades are found at Eagle’s Nest, which is on strike with W2, namely 2%+ Ni & 3%+ Pd.

 Likewise, Newmont’s Musselwhite underground mine hosts high-grade Au directly to the west.
 OnGold’s TPK project also has a high-grade Au deposit.
-Bordering W2 to the west, Barrick has a similar-sized project.
+Bordering W2 to the west, Barrick has a similar-sized project as W2.

 Privately-held Juno Corp. has a large landbank of properties.
-It claims to have the highest grades of vanadium & titanium in the RoF.
-It also has showings of up to 6.5% zinc, 5.8% Cu, and a drill interval of 1.3 m of 23.5 g/t Au.
+It claims to have the highest grades of vanadium & titanium in the RoF and showings of up to 6.5% zinc, 5.8% Cu, and a drill interval of 1.3 m of 23.5 g/t Au.
 Juno is reportedly backed by a large mining company.

-Readers should note that although Wyloo & Juno are private companies, both are serious companies backed by BIG money.
+Readers should note that although Wyloo & Juno are private, both are serious companies backed by BIG money.
 Either would make a great strategic partner for the W2 project.

 To be clear, higher grades surrounding PTX in the RoF doesn’t necessarily mean new high-grade discoveries will be found at W2.
 It’s just that the RoF is known for its potential for large deposits & high grades.